-For Supplies of Goods and Services

-Value of Purchase Order Requirements

-Up to £10,000 Budget Holder shall use good sense as to the need to obtain competitive quotes from suppliers.
+For Supplies of Goods and Services Value of Purchase Order Requirements Up to £10,000 Budget Holder shall use good sense as to the need to obtain competitive quotes from suppliers (preferably 3).
+These quotations must be retained by the Budget Holder and attached to purchase order to Business World.
 Orders up to £5k will be checked by the Finance Manager.
 Orders up to £10k by the FD.

-From £10,000 up to £100,000 Unless agreed by the Principal or CFO Three written quotations are required At least one of which should be obtained using the College Procurement Framework.
-These quotations must be retained by the Budget Holder and attached to Business World.
+From £10,000 up to £100,000 Unless agreed by the Principal or CFO Three written quotations are required These quotations must be retained by the Budget Holder and attached to purchase order to Business World.
 Over £100,000 up to Procurement Act 2023 Three written quotations are required and, in all cases, must be approved by the CFO.
 Procurement Act 2023 applies for purchases above. £214,904 incl.
 VAT Please refer to Procurement Act 2023 Procedures

 For Works Value of Purchase Order Requirements Up to £10,000 Budget Holder shall use good sense as to the need to obtain competitive quotes from suppliers.
 Orders up to £5k will be checked by the Finance Manager.
 Orders up to £10k by the FD.
 Up to £100,000 Three written quotations are required unless agreed by the Principal or CFO.
-At least one of which should be obtained using the College Procurement Framework.
 These quotations must be retained by the Budget Holder and attached to Business World.

 £100,001 to £5,372,609 A minimum of three competitive tenders shall be obtained unless the Corporation approves that the invitation of tenders be waived.
-(The tendering procedures are outlined at Appendix C.) Over £5,372,609 Procurement Act 2023 apply .
-Please refer to Procurement Act 2023 Procedures
+(The tendering procedures are outlined at Appendix C.) Over £5,372,609 Procurement Act 2023 apply.
+Full compliance with current and future act are mandatory and cannot be avoided using an exemption/waiver process